-is when people name their guns.
-(Or swords, or other conventional weapons.)
-This trope is when people name their "guns."
+When people name their guns, or swords, or other conventional weapons, we have I Call It "Vera".
+This trope is when people name their "weapons."
 Or in plain English, their arms.
 This also sometimes happens with fists or any other body part that can be used in a fight.
 Usually occurs in the context of a threat, an actual fight, or just standing in front of a mirror admiring their physique (kissing optional).

 - In Shrek the Third, Shrek jokes that if Arty doesn't agree to become king, he'll introduce him to his good friends, Persuasion and Reason.
 He holds up one fist at a time - "Here's Persuasion, and here's Reason".

 - The Abyss: One of the heroes (Blowfish) calls his right fist "The Hammer".
 He's a gigantic ex-Marine and boxing champion, and uses the Hammer to knock out the psychotic marine Coffey in a single (surprise) blow.

 - Anchorman: The Legend of Ron Burgundy has Ron Burgundy threaten a cameo-appearance Jack Black to fisticuffs featuring lefty and righty, or "Jack Johnson and Tom O'Leary."

 - In the documentary Dawg Fight about the backyard boxing scene in Miami, one fighter nicknamed his fists "chicken and fries," stating that his opponents supply the ketchup.

 - In The Rundown, Travis has named his left and right legs "Thunder and Lightning".
 Unfortunately, he's more good at getting his ass kicked than kicking ass.

 Susan: You wanna deal with Cagney and fuckin' Lacey?! (raises fists) Cagney is going in your mouth and Lacey going up your ass and they're going to meet in the fucking middle and play your heart like a fucking accordion!